06_auschwitz_birkenau_jedna_z_wiez.JPG

 Photos of Auschwitz

-I Survived Auschwitz written by Krystyna Zywulska.
-Author was born in 1914 as Sonia Landau.
-During the German occupation of Poland, in 1941 she was displaced with her Jewish family to the Warsaw Ghetto.
-After her escape from there she was active in the Polish resistance movement.
-Under her new name, Zywulska, she was captured by the Nazis in 1943 and imprisoned in Auschwitz.
+I Survived Auschwitz was written by Krystyna Zywulska.
+Zywulska born in 1914 as Sonia Landau.
+During the German occupation of Poland, she was displaced with her Jewish family to the Warsaw Ghetto in 1941.
+She escaped from the Ghetto and became active in the Polish resistance movement.
+Under her new name, Zywulska, she was captured by the Nazis in 1943 and sent to Auschwitz.

-There is a danger that we shall forget those things which are better not forgotten.
-Certainly, some things should be permanently recorded, so that posterity will remember what we would rather erase from our memories.
+There is always the danger that we will forget things that are best not forgotten.
+Certainly, some things should be permanently recorded so that posterity will remember what we would prefer to erase from our memories.

-This is the story of a woman who was imprisoned for some years in the notorious extermination camp of Auschwitz.
-What she saw puts the story of medieval genocides into the same category as a child’s cruelty.
+This is the story of a woman who was imprisoned for a number of years in Auschwitz, the notorious death camp.
+What she saw there makes medieval genocides look like child’s play.

-This is her own autobiography, and she shows not only her own courage, but the terrible urge to live which possessed her fellow prisoners.
-Half-starved, suffering from lice, scabies, dysentery, mowed down by typhus and pneumonia, they worked in the fields in icy slush and mud and registered new arrivals - hundreds of thousands of women from Holland, Greece, Italy and Hungary, who did not know where they were or why they had been seized.
+This is her memoir, and she shows not only her own courage but also her fellow prisoners’ fierce will to live.
+Half-starved, suffering from lice, scabies and dysentery and mowed down by typhus and pneumonia, they worked in fields of icy slush and mud and registered new arrivals—hundreds of thousands of women from Holland, Greece, Italy and Hungary, who did not know where they were or why they had been seized.

-That she survived, and finally managed to escape to tell the tale is one of many reasons why this book should be published and widely read, for most of her companions were murdered so that they would not bear witness.
+That she survived and finally managed to escape to tell the tale is one of many reasons why this book should be published and widely read.
+Most of her companions were murdered so that they could not bear witness.

 I Survived Auschwitz - Krystyna Zywulska (Sonia Landau)